xAPPO/MQTT/README.md

 Add the included "automations.yaml" to your automations.yaml file in HA , or if you don't use this then to configuration.yaml.
 This enables bi-directional control via statestream (which is normally a status only topic).

-    On the third page of the app entitled
-    "MQTT Discovery Protocols > HE"
+    On the "Discovery into HE" page  under the HA Discovery sub menu "MQTT Discovery Protocols > HE"
         "Home Assitant statestream" enable this
      	"Home Assitant Statestream Topic"  enter the topic name that your HA software is publishing to e.g HAStateStream50